justusthane/justusthane.github.io/food/cast-iron/index.md

 I’ve seen articles [like this one](http://sherylcanter.com/wordpress/2010/01/a-science-based-technique-for-seasoning-cast-iron/) advocating the use of flaxseed oil because of its polymerizing properties.
 It’s expensive though, so I haven’t bothered.
 I tend to start by just spreading a thin layer of vegetable oil in the pan (like, very thin—pour some oil in and then wipe it out with a paper towel), and baking it in the oven for about an hour at 350F.
 Repeat as/if needed.

 After that, the seasoning will continue to improve over time (with proper care) as you cook in the pan.
-Just remember to use lots of oil at first—the non-stick properties won’t be perfect yet.
+Use lots of oil when cooking at first&mdash;the non-stick properties won’t be perfect yet.

 ## Use
 Cast iron is great.
 Just use it.
 Just a couple notes:
 - If you get an empty pan really hot, you'll notice the seasoning will look sort of dry or splotchy.
 Just put some oil on it before it cools down.
-- Try not to cook really acidic things—or example, simmering spaghetti sauce for an extended amount of time.
+- Try not to cook really acidic things&mdash;for example, simmering spaghetti sauce for an extended amount of time.
 The acid will eat away your seasoning.
 - Wash it when you're done with it.
 Try not to leave crusty food bits sitting in it for days.

 ## Washing